Healthy Lunch Box

 - Deep-fried foods and processed meats

 - White bread - if children won't eat brown, try wholemeal/white combined sliced bread

 Our Lady’s Catholic Academy operates a healthy food policy.
 Pupils in Foundation Stage and Key Stage 1 are given fruit every day.
-Children in Key stage 2 may also bring fruit for snack for playtime snacks.
+Children in Key stage 2 may also bring fruit for playtime snacks.

 Chocolate, fizzy drinks and sweets etc. are not allowed.

 In 2008, strict nutrition content guidelines for primary schools were introduced and extended to secondary schools in September 2009.